wout/rosetta/README.md

 be translated.
 Enter the `Translatable` mixin.

 ### The `Translatable` mixin
-This mixin makes it more convenient to work with translated values.
+This mixin makes it more convenient to work with translated values in your classes.
 Here's an example of its usage:

 ```cr
 Rosetta.locale = "es"